Nina de Vries: Education and early work

 Nina de Vries is a child of politically engaged parents.
 Already at an early age she was familiar with the concept of Amnesty International and Protests against the Vietnam War.
 Her father was a teacher, her mother a housewife.
 Her mother took her own life when de Vries was 16 years old – a "moment that markedly shaped the path of her life."
 When she was 17 years old and feeling vulnerable after her mother's death, she saw a report on Dutch television about so-called "sex helpers".
 Deeply touched, it reminded her of clown doctors who try to bring some joy to dying children.
 She did not know that this encounter with people who face some human beings' problems would become an impetus for her, and that she would become a fighter for the sexual self-determination of those who can not help themselves.

 Nina de Vries attended primary school in Amersfoort.
-She graduated from high school in Arnheim in 1979 and then studied social work in Leeuwarden.
+She graduated from high school in Arnhem in 1979 and then studied social work in Leeuwarden.
 For several years she lived and worked in a Buddhist-oriented community, but later distanced herself from this spirituality.
 However, Buddhist elements continue to flow into her work.
 While still in the Netherlands, she trained in bodywork and sexual education.

 In 1990 Nina de Vries moved to Berlin and later to Potsdam where she has been living and working, unless her expertise is in demand elsewhere.
 Initially she was active artistically, engaging in graphic arts and sculpture, among other areas.
 In 1992 she began working as an educator in a rehabilitation center where she worked for a year.
 This brought her into contact with disabled people for the first time.
 In January 2017 she gave an interview about her work in English.